Lecturer in Spanish (E&S) (Penryn)

 Within Catalan Studies, her work focuses mainly on Visual and Popular Culture and this has deeply influenced the most successful culturally-related activities that she has organised at Exeter so far: a concert on Catalan protest songs and a storytelling event.

 My main research interest is the learning and teaching of foreign languages.
 I’m curious about different methodologies and all new e-learning tools, but specially enthusiastic about CLIL's -Content and Language Integrated Learning- multi-faceted approach which I always try to implement as much as I can in the modules I teach.
 Along these lines, in 2011 I contributed to a Routes into Languages project designing free-access materials to support KS5 and undergraduate students in their transition to a language degree.
-More recently, I have joined the Catalan langauge team of the EUniTA project to contribute to the last stages of the European University Language Tandem platform, and I am involved in the design and delivery of the new short language courses that the university is offereing to the Ministry of Defense as a result of a successful bid which I put together in April 2017.
+More recently, I have been involved in the design and delivery of the new short language courses that the university is offereing to the Ministry of Defense as a result of a successful bid which I put together in April 2017.
 Besides my interest for methodology, I have also looked into the implementation and assessment of university-wide language programmes and I am particularly interested on how they integrate employability in their curriculum.